Jansher Khan

-Jansher Khan (Pashto: جان شیر خان; born 15 June 1969) is a former Pakistani professional squash player.
-During his career, he won the World Open, a record eight times and the British Open, six times.
+Jansher Khan PP SI HI NI (Pashto: جان شیر خان; born 15 June 1969) is a former Pakistani professional squash player.
+During his career, he won the World Open eight times and the British Open six times.
 He was the world's number-one-ranked player from January 1988 to January 1998.
-His 81-match unbeaten streak from 1990 to 1996 remains the longest unbeaten run in professional squash history.
+He was unbeaten for 81 matches from 1990 to 1996; one of the longest unbeaten runs in professional squash history.

 Career

 Khan's professional career began in 1986, when he won the World Junior Squash Championships in Australia at the age of 16.
 He challenged the dominance of fellow Pakistani Jahangir Khan, who had been undefeated for the previous five years.
 His first major senior title was the Hong Kong Open in 1987.
-That same year he won his first World Open Title, defeating Australia's Chris Dittmar in the final.
+That same year, he won his first World Open Title, defeating Australia's Chris Dittmar in the finals.
 Early in his career, Khan was affiliated with the Pakistan Air Force.